 She wrote, “Our home Tower Hill was built by J. Lion Gardiner of The Gardiner Family of Gardiners Island in 1891.
 The tower was put on the house so they could keep an eye on their island that was granted to them by the then King Edward the VII of England as their own sovereign domain.
 We use the tower to delight in sunsets, rainbows, meteor showers full moons, storms, and stargazing.”

 It’s a pretty special property.
 It would be hard to give it up!
-For more information, check the listing and video tour with Enzo Morabito of Douglass Elliman.
+For more photos and information, check the listing and video tour with Enzo Morabito of Douglass Elliman.
 Read more about it at Variety and the NY Post.